HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 ---

 # Introduction
 This guide assumes you are setting up a forger node on EON mainnet.
-If you would like to set up a forger on Gobi testnet, replace all **eon** with **gobi** in these instructions.
+If you would like to set up a forger on Gobi testnet, replace all **EON** with **Gobi** in these instructions.

 ## Requirements
 The recent submission of [**ZenIP 42206**](https://blog.horizen.io/zenip-42206-explained-redirect-horizen-secure-node-rewards-into-horizen-eon/) states that rewards currently paid to [**Secure Nodes**](https://blog.horizen.io/secure-node-full-deprecation-timeline-eon-forger-node-instructions/) in the Horizen mainchain block will be redirected to an **EON Forger Subsidy Fund**.
 Thus, any node assigned as a [**Forger Node**](https://smart-1840-update-forger-doc.evm-documentation.pages.dev/horizen_eon/tutorials/forger_node_setup_guide) in the EON ecosystem must have the configuration requirements listed in the EON Forger Node Criteria.
 The EON Forger Node requirements can be implemented by users or blockchain providers.